El Zonte

 El Zonte is a town in La Libertad Department in El Salvador.
 A popular tourist destination, El Zonte has been described as a "world surfing mecca".
-Playa El Zonte (English: El Zonte Beach; nicknamed Bitcoin Beach) became one of the first locales in El Salvador to accept bitcoin as a payment method, and inspired the country's adoption of bitcoin as a legal tender.
+Playa El Zonte (English: El Zonte Beach; nicknamed Bitcoin Beach) became one of the first locales in El Salvador to accept bitcoin as a payment method, and inspired the country's adoption of bitcoin as a legal tender from 2021 until 2025.

 Town profile

 El Zonte is a town with a population of 3,000.
 According to Reuters in 2021, "El Zonte is visibly poor, with dirt roads and a faulty drainage system.".
 El Zonte is located 26 mi from San Salvador, the national capital.
 In Summer 2023, the roads in El Zonte were updated from dirt to brick, as well as an improved drainage system.

 The local economy is heavily dependent on tourism, particularly surfing.
 According to France 24, El Zonte attracts tourists from United States, Canada, Europe, and Brazil looking to surf, with surfing classes costing between $10 and $50 an hour.

 In El Zonte, a foreign volunteer-run program called the "Medusas" provide English and art education as well as low-cost surfing instruction.
 Skateboarding is a popular activity among young residents of El Zonte, and a local community skatepark was established in the town.